tomasravalli/barcatv-app-recsys/README.md

 # Video Recommender System
-A simplified approach to building a video recommendation system on FC Barcelona’s mobile app
+A simplified approach to building a video recommendation system on Barça’s mobile app